gwinnem/vue-responsive-grid-layout/vitepress-docs/components/grid-layout-events.md

 ## container-resized

-## drag-start
-Emitted when a GridItems is being dragged.

-## drag-end
+## dragend
 Emitted when a GridItem is finished dragging (GridItem is dropped into the GridLayout)

+## dragmove
+Emitted when a dragged GridItem is being moved.

+## dragstart
+Emitted when a GridItem starts to being dragged.

 ## layout-before-mount